RK79719/Radha-Devops/README.md

-# Radha-Devops
-Training
-samplefile to git
+file clone from github to git